 She participated in the European Platform for Biodiversity Research Strategies (EPBRS) where she has been repeatedly nominated steering committee member and chair of scientific committees for conferences.
 Adriana's scientific dedication has been rewarded in various ways by international entities, including the Maritime Policy Commission that invited her to act as an Ambassador for the EU Maritime Policy for Malta.

-Dr. Vella has supervised numerous undergraduate, post-graduate and post-doc research of local and foreign students.
+Prof. Vella has supervised numerous undergraduate, post-graduate and post-doc research of local and foreign students.
 She has been invited to co-supervise and examine doctoral research abroad.

 She is fellow of the Cambridge Commonwealth Trust Society; Member of the Marine Biological Association of UK and other scientific societies; Malta national contact for the European Cetacean Society; Appointed member of the Committee of Guarantee on Cultural Heritage by the Ministry for Sustainable Development, the Environment and Climate change.